devictorqroz/caloteiros-jdbc/README.md

 # caloteiros-jdbc
-- A simples crud using JDBC with MySQL.
+- A simple crud using JDBC with MySQL.